FHDD/PSeger-LabelMe/README.md

 # Usage
 【Hotkey instructions】
 <br /> a：Last page
 <br /> d：Next page
 <br /> ctrl+z：Unmake
 <br /> ↑：Randomly generate 10 positive boxes，and CSV file is synchronized.
 <br /> ↓：Randomly generate 10 negtive boxes，and CSV file is synchronized.
 <br /> Left mouse button：label as positive or reverse the label (When clicking the unlabeled position, "label as positive" is performed.
-When clicking the labeled position, the positive label will be reversed into negtive label.)
+When clicking the labeled position, the positive label will be reversed into a negtive label.)
 <br /> Right mouse button：label as negtive
 <br /> Middle mouse button：change the label
-<br />          (1) 点击标注框内部，去除该标注框及其csv标注
+<br />          (1) Click inside the labeled box.
+This labeled box and its corresponding annotation in CSV file will be removed.
- <br />         (2) 执行(1)后，随即点击非标注框（作为修改后的标注框）；在非标注框中线左侧点击，为阳性；在非标注框中线右侧点击，为阴性
+ <br />         (2) After executing step (1)，click an unlabeled box (target box).
+Click on the left side of the center line of the non marking box, the label will be positive.
+Click on the right side of the center line of the non marking box, it will be negtive.

 【关于程序中的宏定义】
 <br /> NUM：设置每张图能标注最多NUM个框